devopsdays-austin/runbooks/swag_runbook.md

 * Badges are tough.
 It is a fine line between badge production time and names on badges.
 There are a lot of folks who sign up to attend the conference late and the fancier the badge the longer the production time.
 * Try and find a local badge vendor.
-* Decide on the logo early.
-The logner it takes to get the logo the less time you have for everything else.
+* Decide on the annual swag designs early.
+The logner it takes to get the annual swag designs the less time you have for everything else.
 * Keep some of the swag (shirts and gifts) for future years to give out.